-St Peters Church

 An interesting characteristic is the special type of casement window in many of the houses with the chamfered external timber mullions and transoms.
-This is most likely a characteristic of the houses being estate buildings tied to the Hedenham and Ditchingham Hall estate with the same joiner making up the frames in this particular style to give the village a more unique identity linked to the estate.
+This is most likely a characteristic of the houses being estate buildings tied to the Hedenham and Ditchingham Hall estate with the same joiner making up the frames in this particular style to give the village an identity linked to the estate.

 Natural Character and open spaces